We are in this

 – To determine the Case Manager who has been assigned to your loved one, email us at firstname.lastname@example.org

-- We understand we are living an uncertain situation, and that you would like to talk to someone.
-We will be sending weekly communications with updated information to all families.
-We are trying our best to offer timely communication, but please note that our main priority is resident service.
+- We understand we live in an uncertain situation and that you would like to talk to someone.
+We are trying our best to offer timely communication, but remember, our main priority is resident care.

 - During this period of high call or email volume, we could use your help with keeping your other family members informed about your loved one.
 If one of your family members is your loved one’s primary contact, please check with them first in case they may be able to answer your question.